-&lt;sup>2 The specification of consumer preferences adopted here and in Melitz (2003), Johnson (2010) and Baldwin and Harrigan (2011) ensure positive demand for every variety, regardless of its quality.
+2 The specification of consumer preferences adopted here and in Melitz (2003), Johnson (2010) and Baldwin and Harrigan (2011) ensure positive demand for every variety, regardless of its quality.

-Podhorsky (2010) first adapted the HFT framework for the provision of credence goods in a closed economy.
+Our work is most closely related to Podhorsky (2010, 2013).
+Podhorsky (2010) first adapted the HFT framework for the provision goods with unobservable quality in a closed economy.
 Firms market "high-quality" goods to consumers by participating in a voluntary certification program.
-This voluntary certification improves social welfare by alleviating the information asymmetry problem described in Akerlof (1970).
-Podhorsky (2012) has extended this model to accommodate frictionless trade between two countries.
-By assuming zero trade costs, Podhorsky (2012) eliminates the endogenous exporting decision that distinguished the original HFT model, but this assumption also makes it impossible to explore the relationship between liberalization and participation in the voluntary certification program.
+Podhorsky (2013) extended this model to accommodate frictionless trade between two countries.
+By assuming zero trade costs, Podhorsky (2013) eliminates the endogenous exporting decision that distinguished the original HFT model, and also makes it impossible to explore the relationship between liberalization and participation in the voluntary certification program.
 A related study by Sheldon and Roe (2009) modeled trade in credence goods in the presence of a voluntary certification program in an oligopoly setting.
 They find that market integration results in increased provision of quality in the presence of a third-party certifier by ensuring high-quality goods are produced even if regulators set sub-optimal legal standards.

-In the following sections, a model in the HFT framework is presented incorporating participation in a credible voluntary standard (or certification) along with fixed export market entry costs and positive transportation costs.
+In the following sections, we present a model in the HFT framework incorporating participation in a credible voluntary standard (or certification) along with fixed export market entry costs and positive transportation costs.
 Firms make their export and certification decisions simultaneously, so the model yields predictions concerning the relationship between liberalization and the adoption of voluntary standards.
 Modeling this relationship for the provision of credence goods makes these results applicable to debates over trade liberalization and product safety, sustainability and labor practices.